 30-60 minutes talks/assembly cost £60.

-3 Hour Sessions: We ask for a minimum donation of £100 this can either be a talk or multiple talks or an assembly, ambulance tour and educational trailer - over approximately 3 hours - i.e. covering 9am till 12 noon or 1pm till 4pm.
+1-3 Hour - Ambulance Tour and Talk: We ask for a minimum donation of £100 this can either be a talk or multiple talks or an assembly, ambulance tour - over approximately 3 hours - i.e. covering 9am till 12 noon or 1pm till 4pm.

 Talks for Fundraising Purposes: If the talk is being used as a fundraiser or attendees are charged for attending the talk, WRAS asks for a minimum donation of £50 or £1 per person attending which ever is the greater.

 Travel & Accommodation: In addition to the above - for talks booked outside of East Sussex will also require travel expenses (and cheap accommodation depending of distance and start time).